tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 git clone https://github.com/schoolofcode-me/stores-rest-api.git .
 ```

 Note that there's a trailing space and period (` .`)at the end, which tells git the destination is the current folder.
 If you're not in this folder `/var/www/html/items-rest/`, remember to switch to it or explicitly specify it in the git command.
-And for the following commands in this section, we all assume that we are inside the folder `/var/www/html/items-rest/` unless specified otherwirse.
+And for the following commands in this section, we all assume that we are inside the folder `/var/www/html/items-rest/` unless specified otherwise.

 In order to store logs, we need to create a log folder, (under `/var/www/html/items-rest/`):